Does book promotion and marketing work? Yes, because the alternative is no book promotion, which naturally doesn’t work.

 If you find an error, fix it immediately.
 Always look for ways to improve your product.

-Your book cover is by far the number one attraction and promotional tool you have for your book, so never be afraid to change, experiment and improve it.
+Your book cover is the number one attraction and promotional tool you have for your book, so never be afraid to change, experiment, and improve it.

-Yes, book promotion works, but never stop improving your product.
+Yes, book promotion and marketing work, but never stop improving your product.

 Related Reading: Sell Books On Amazon Without A Website Or Social Media